-A normal fasting plasma glucose is less than 100 mg/dL.
-A blood glucose greater than 100 mg/dL is referred to as hyperglycemia.
+The term "hyperglycemia" derived from the Greek hyper (high) + glykys (sweet/sugar) + haima (blood).
+Hyperglycemia is blood glucose greater than 125 mg/dL while fasting and greater than 180 mg/dL 2 hours postprandial.
 A patient has impaired glucose tolerance, or pre-diabetes, with a fasting plasma glucose of 100 mg/dL to 125 mg/dL.
 A patient is termed diabetic with a fasting blood glucose of greater than 125 mg/dL.

-When hyperglycemia is left untreated, it can lead to many serious limb and life-threatening complications that include damage to the eye, kidneys, nerves, heart, and the peripheral vascular system.
-Thus, it is vital to refer patients to the different specialists to obtain a baseline screening exam early on.
+When hyperglycemia is left untreated, it can lead to many serious life-threatening complications that include damage to the eye, kidneys, nerves, heart, and the peripheral vascular system.
+Thus, it is vital to manage hyperglycemia effectively and efficiently to prevent complications of the disease and improve patient outcomes.

 Factors contributing to hyperglycemia include reduced insulin secretion, decreased glucose utilization, and increased glucose production.
 Glucose homeostasis is a balance between hepatic glucose production and peripheral glucose uptake and utilization.
 Insulin is the most important regulator of glucose homeostasis.